gliebeCAL/semester-two-project-CAL/final-project/design.md

 			*Final Fantasy style (left and right sides)
 				*Older (no concept of rows), or newer (front/back row)?
 			*Mother/Earthbound style (top and bottom)
+*Graphics
+	*Should there be graphics (ASCII ART) or just textual representations?
+		*FOR Graphics
+			*Looks more professional